 Make search more accurate and capable by using vector search.
-It leverages approximate nearest neighbor (ANN) algorithms to search through billions of deep learning model insights in milliseconds.Experience Bing Vector Search
+It leverages approximate nearest neighbour (ANN) algorithms to search through billions of deep learning model insights in milliseconds.Experience Bing Vector Search

 The challenge of search is indexing billions of entries, while also finding relevant results as quickly as possible.
 Most searches rely on an inverted index, which uses keyword matching as well as engineering and infrastructure.

 Use vectors to improve search.
 Deep learning models represent data as vectors, where distance between vectors reflects similarities.
-Approximate nearest neighbor (ANN) algorithms search billions of vectors, returning results in milliseconds.
+Approximate nearest neighbour (ANN) algorithms search billions of vectors, returning results in milliseconds.

 AI powers smarter, faster search results